synqs/synqs.github.io/content/publication/observation-of-universal-dynamics-in-a-spinor-bose-gas-far-from-equilibrium/index.md

 publication_types:
   - "2"
 authors:
-  - Maximilian Prüfer
+  - pruefer
   - Philipp Kunkel
-  - Helmut Strobel
+  - strobel
-  - Stefan Lannig
+  - lannig
   - Daniel Linnemann
-  - Christian-Marcel Schmied
+  - schmied
-  - Jürgen Berges
+  - berges
-  - Thomas Gasenzer
+  - gasenzer
-  - Markus K. Oberthaler
+  - oberthaler
 doi: 10.1038/s41586-018-0659-0
-publication: Nature 563, 217
+publication: Nature **563**, 217
 abstract: The dynamics of quantum systems far from equilibrium represents one of the most challenging problems in theoretical many-body physics.
 While the evolution is in general intractable in all its details, relevant observables